ClarityNLP/ClarityNLP/docs/algorithms/measurement_subject_resolution.rst

 .. image:: images/displacy_spleen_incorrect.png

-Here we see that the verb ``measures`` was tagged as a NOUN, in the sense of "weights and measures".
+Here we see that the verb ``measures`` was tagged as a noun, in the sense of "weights and measures".
 The word ``spleen`` was also tagged as an adjective.
 This is obviously incorrect.
 The problem, though, lies with the word ``spleen`` instead of ``measures``.
 Observe what happens to the dependency